floysh/DCC-green-pass-decoder/README.md

   <br>
 </h1>

-A Progressive Web App that can read the EU Digital COVID Certificate QR-codes.
+A Progressive Web App that can read EU Digital COVID Certificate QR-codes.

 This is just a toy app I made while being curious to look at what's inside my own Green Certificate.
 Unlike other decoders available online, it doesn't require to set up dependencies or upload the certificate to a remote server.
 It can be used by average users without having to interact with the terminal (scary! hacker stuff! 🐱‍💻).